WHAT to Eat

 21083110149

 If you find you are not hungry, you don’t need to worry so much about your absolute protein intake (in grams) so long as your protein percentage is higher than 40%.
-Once you reach your goal weight, you can bring back some fat and carbs.

 5.9 Will ‘Too Much Protein’ Raise My Insulin Levels and Stop Me from Losing Fat?